cschladetsch/Doplhin/ConvertUTCToLocalTime/prompt.md

 * Ensure the program is robust and can handle various edge cases.
 * Prioritorise code readability, maintainability, and efficiency in the implementation.
 * Provide clear and informative error messages in case of any issues encountered during execution.
+* Given that no month starts with a number, it should be easy for the parser to determine if it is reading a UTC date-time stamp, or the more human readable form.
+* Allow for lack of data if given the "Human Readable" form.
+For instance, if the input is "March 10th 4pm", that should be sufficient to processand provide a good answer.